 OB-jin:

 In Japanese, “OB” stands for “Old Boy” and “OG” stands for “Old Girl”.
-These terms refer to alumni or former members of an organization, where OB can also used to refer to both male and female alumni in the general sense.
+These terms refer to alumni or former members of an organization, where OB can also be used to refer to both male and female alumni in the general sense.
 Hence, this is the jin for the old members, also known as alumni, of Kinjin.
-This way, Kinjin’s alumni can keep up to the date with Kinjin’s affairs and receive invites for certain events.
+This way, Kinjin’s alumni can keep up to date with Kinjin’s affairs and receive invites for certain events.

 Ongaku-jin: